aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

 **Example:** *“For any feedback, questions, or suggestions, please use the issues tab under this repo.”*

-## Revisions (optional)

-Document all notable changes to this project.

-Consider formatting this section based on Keep a Changelog, and adhering to Semantic Versioning.

 ## License

 This library is licensed under the MIT-0 License.
 See the [LICENSE](LICENSE) file.